omeka/omeka-s/README.md

 * MySql 5.5.3+ and the MySQL driver for PDO
 * PHP 5.5.2+ (the latest stable version preferred) and the PHP extensions for PDO

+### Gotchas
+* The default library for generating thumbnails is ImageMagick, at least version 6.7.5.
+Older versions will not correctly produce thumbnails.
+See local.config.php options below.

 ### Installing from GitHub

 1. Clone this repository in your Apache web directory: